pooiy2/pooiy2.github.io/index.md

 # Welcome to My Page

 Hello there.
 My name is Luke Keating.
 I graduated from the University of California, Irvine with the class of 2021.
 I double majored with a BS in Computer Science and a BA in Psychology.
 I like to make things that are fun to and can put a smile on someone's face.
 I made this page to share some of my favorite projects.
 If you would like to see my projects in more detail, you can visit them in their entirety [here](https://github.com/pooiy2).
+You can also check out my resume [here](https://docs.google.com/document/d/1zEbBAFWX7JU9GU9sdO4X7wVq8aKU3a-DQR1_kq-1bhI/edit?usp=sharing).

 # Robot Seal